montancesmark/SB-Monitoring-Result-Splitter/README.md

 # SB-Monitoring-Result-Splitter
-# Created by: Mark Montances
+Created by: Mark Montances

-# Date: Dec 6, 2024
+Date: Dec 6, 2024

 # Excel Macro: Split Columns to Files

 This tool splits specified columns in an Excel sheet into separate files based on predefined logic.

-It assumes a specific spreadsheet formating to work.
+It assumes a specific spreadsheet formatting to work.

 ## Features